mappum/mercury/README.md

 Mercury is is need of testing and code contributions.
 Please feel free to file issues if you find any bugs.

-If any critical exploits are found in the cross-chain atomic swap implementation, we will gladly pay bounties if they are disclosed responsibly (there is bound to be some low-hanging fruit to find).
-[There will be a Crowdcurity link here shortly].
+If any critical exploits are found in the cross-chain atomic swap implementation, we will gladly pay bounties if they are disclosed responsibly (there is bound to be some low-hanging fruit to find): https://www.crowdcurity.com/mercury

 Join the Mercury development community in the IRC channel, #hg on Freenode.